 8. Hate Mates (Forever You)

 Hatemates is a college romance-type book.
 The two main characters are Alex and DJ.
-Alex is a young girl, and it’s funny because her name comes to play.
+Alex is a young girl, and it’s funny because her name comes into play.
 DJ and Alex end up becoming roommates, where the title comes from.
-They seem to be on the same wavelength regarding maturity and what they wanted out of college.
+They seem on the same wavelength regarding maturity and what they want from college.
 Alex gets put in the guy’s dorm.
-She’s considered one of the lucky people, and then she got a room.
+She’s considered one of the lucky people who got a room.

 Author: Mickey Miller